How does the New York State Driver Responsibility Assessment Fee Work?

 The fee continuously increases by $75 increments for each point added.

 The calculation of points for a DRA fee is simple.
-Subsequent to a conviction of a traffic violation, a computer checks for any other convictions of violations that occurred within 18 months before or within 18 months after the traffic violation.
+Subsequent to a conviction of a traffic violation, a DMV software program checks for any other convictions of violations that occurred 18 months before or 18 months after the traffic violation.
 The violations are combined and if the total points are six or more, a DRA fee will be initiated.
 The fee calculation is entirely by the date of violation, not date of conviction.
 It makes zero difference if multiple years have passed between the date of the violation and the date of conviction.

 You have to pay the DRA fee whether you are a New York driver or an out of state driver.
-If you do not pay the DRA your license will be suspended.
+If you do not pay the DRA, your license will be suspended.
 If you are an out-of-state driver, your privileges to drive in New York will be suspended.
 This means although New York cannot suspend your out-of-state license, they can suspend your privileges of driving in New York State.
 The charges for driving with a suspended license and suspended privileges are exactly the same.
-They are both misdemeanors and subject to jail time.
+They are both misdemeanors, subject to jail time, and subject to a lifetime criminal record.

-There was a problem for a number of years where the DMV sent DRA notices to out-of-date addresses.
+There was an issue for a number of years where the DMV sent DRA notices to out-of-date addresses.
 This caused motorists to go into suspension unknowingly.
-There is a class action against the DMV that remains pending as of August of 2022.
+There is a class action against the DMV that remains pending as of June of 2023.